Chronic lymphocytic inflammation with pontine perivascular enhancement responsive to steroids (CLIPPERS)

 Treatment and prognosis

-Patients typically respond rapidly to administration of glucocorticosteroids but have a tendency to relapse if immunosuppression is ceased.
+Patients typically respond rapidly to the administration of glucocorticosteroids but have a tendency to relapse if immunosuppression is ceased.
 As such long-term immunosuppression is recommended 1.

 Although the features of CLIPPERS are striking a relatively wide differential should be considered including 1: